 Fees payable to Ernst & Young LLP for the audit of the Company were born by other companies within the Group and disclosed in the consolidated financial statements of Element Materials Technology Group Limited, the ultimate parent.
 Fees payable in the prior year were also borne by other companies within the Group.

 There were no non-audit services provided to the Company during the year (2018: £ nil).

 7 Employees and directors

 Employees

-The average monthly number of persons (including executive directors) employed by the Company during the period was:
+The average monthly number of persons (including directors) employed by the company during the year was: